AlsoAHuman/Check-List-Spreadsheet-Template/README.md

 # Check-List-Spreadsheet-Template
-A template for a spreadsheet used to list uncompleted and completed tasks
+A template for a spreadsheet used to list uncompleted and completed tasks.

-The template is available in tsv, csv, and ods format
+Template Formats:
+ - tsv
+ - csv
+ - ods